Niacin - Powerful active ingredient for body and skin cells

 Niacin

-The superstar of the beauty world, now for quite some time, is becoming more and more famous.
+The superstar of the beauty world has been gaining popularity for quite some time now.
 Not the only one, but one of the most celebrated.
 But what is it anyway?
 And what can it do?
 Who is it suitable for?
-And are there skin types for which it is not so suitable?
-We introduce you to the power ingredient in a little more detail.
+And are there also skin types for which it is not so suitable?
+We would like to introduce you to the power ingredient in a little more detail.

 What it is:

-Niacin is authorised in two forms (compounds) in the EU, as nicotinamide (nicotinamide, niacinamide) and as nicotinic acid.
-It is a water-soluble B vitamin (B3) and is primarily found in foods.
-In addition, the human body can produce it itself in the liver from the indispensable amino acid tryptophan.
-The amino acid tryptophan, for example, is converted to niacin in the liver.
+Niacin is approved in the EU in two forms (compounds), as nicotinic acid amide (nicotinamide, niacinamide) and as nicotinic acid.
+It is a water-soluble B vitamin (B3) and is primarily found in food.
+In addition, the human body can produce it itself in the liver from the essential amino acid tryptophan.
+The amino acid tryptophan, for example, is converted into niacin in the liver.

 As an active ingredient in cosmetics, you will often find derivatives of niacin, such as niacinamide or tocopheryl nicotinate.

-In nature, niacin or B3 is found mainly in mung beans, peanuts, mushrooms, dates, fish, poultry, eggs, milk and cashews.
-Fish (e.g. anchovies, tuna, salmon, mackerel) and meat (lean beef, veal, pork, poultry) as well as offal contain particularly high amounts of niacin.
-Fun Fact: Coffee and bread are also suppliers of niacin, which, given my coffee consumption, could explain why I don't look as much older as I might have to, despite frequent sunbathing without sunscreen.
+In nature, niacin or B3 is found mainly in mung beans, peanuts, mushrooms, dates, fish, poultry, eggs, milk and cashew nuts.
+Fish (e.g. anchovies, tuna, salmon, mackerel) and meat (lean beef, veal and pork, poultry) and offal also contain particularly high levels of niacin.
+Fun Fact: Coffee and bread are also sources of niacin, which, given my coffee consumption, could explain why I don't look as much older as I perhaps should, despite frequent sunbathing without sun protection.

 What it can do:

 Coenzymes, which influence all reactions in all body cells, contain niacin as an important component.
-For the metabolism, niacin is involved in energy metabolism as well as in the formation and breakdown of carbohydrates, amino acids and fatty acids.
-In order for the cells of our body to divide and send signals for the rest of the (skin/immune/cell) metabolism, they need niacin.
+For metabolism, niacin is involved in energy metabolism and in the synthesis and breakdown of carbohydrates, amino acids and fatty acids.
+Niacin is required so that the cells in our body can divide and send signals for the rest of the (skin/immune/cell) metabolism.

-Niacinamide strengthens the skin barrier through its participation in the synthesis of lipids and ceramides, which are essential for the skin's barrier function.
-It regenerates and moisturises the skin.
+Niacinamide strengthens the skin barrier through its contribution to the synthesis of lipids and ceramides, which are essential for the barrier function of the skin.
+It regenerates and moisturizes the skin.

-In another randomised, placebo-controlled split-face study from 2008, a significant improvement in skin condition was observed in 64% of the subjects after application of a product containing 4% niacinamide, with a significant difference compared to the control group.
-The degrees of wrinkles in the tested area were reduced significantly more than before application.
+In another randomized, placebo-controlled split-face study from 2008, a significant improvement in skin condition was found in 64% of subjects after application of a product with 4% niacinamide, with a significant difference compared to the control group.
+The degree of wrinkles in the tested area was reduced significantly more than before application.

-According to a 2011 medical report referring to different studies, niacinamide has anti-inflammatory properties and is able to reduce melanosome transmission.
-It also causes a decrease in pigmentation, inflammatory infiltrate and solar elastosis.
-Elastosis is the term used to describe changes in areas of the skin due to increased exposure to the sun.
-Typical characteristics are pronounced wrinkles and a visually coarse skin texture.
+According to a medical report from 2011, which refers to various studies, niacinamide has anti-inflammatory properties and is able to reduce the transmission of melanosomes.
+It also causes a regression of pigmentation, inflammatory infiltrate and solar elastosis.
+Elastosis refers to changes in areas of the skin due to increased exposure to the sun.
+Typical characteristics are pronounced wrinkles and a visually rough skin texture.
 The face, neck and back of the hands are particularly affected.
-Elastosis occurs more frequently with increasing age and can also be called actinic, solar or senile elastosis.
+Elastosis occurs more frequently with increasing age and can also be referred to as actinic, solar or senile elastosis.

-Separate double-blind and placebo-controlled clinical trials were conducted in Japan and the USA with Japanese and Caucasian participants to investigate the effect of 2% niacinamide in different ethnic groups.
+In Japan and the USA, separate clinical double-blind and placebo-controlled studies were conducted with Japanese and Caucasian participants to investigate the effect of 2% niacinamide in different ethnic groups.
 The result of the studies was that the sebum excretion rate or occasional sebum levels could be significantly reduced after several weeks of application of (only) 2% niacinamide.

-Nicotinamide, as a building block of nicotinamide adenine dinucleotide, also has a skin cancer preventive effect, which has already been shown in two phase 2 studies (J Invest Dermatol 2012; 132: 1497-50).
+In the case of nicotinamide, as a building block of nicotinamide adenine dinucleotide, a skin cancer-preventive effect can also be derived, which has already been demonstrated in two phase 2 studies (J Invest Dermatol 2012; 132: 1497-50).

 This is just a small excerpt from all the worldwide studies on the impressive effects of niacin on the skin.
-We can therefore state that externally applied niacin has the ability to
+So we can state that externally applied niacin has the ability to

-- regulate or reduce the sebum/calcium production of the skin
+• regulate or reduce the sebum production of the skin

-And as a further strength of this active ingredient, its good tolerability, even with very sensitive skin, has been established in all studies.
+And as a further strength of this active ingredient, its good tolerability, even in very sensitive skin, was found in all studies.

 And because we love niacin as much as many of you do, we are happy about every product that contains this ingredient.
-Below you will find a few of our niacin-containing products:
+Below you will find some of our niacin-containing products:

 Sources: